gabefinch/humble-pie-pizza/README.md

 #Humble Pie Pizza Company
 A simple web page that puts together a pizza order for an entirely fictional pizzaria.
-Created for an coding assessment at Epicodus.
+Created for a coding assessment at Epicodus.
 ###Dependencies:
 Built on jQuery-1.11.2, and bootstrap.css.
 Full suite of tests built on Mocha.js and Chai.js